GET ACTIVE

 Project aim

-“Together for tolerance” is a project about social relationships at school – and you know the most about it!
+“Together for Tolerance” is a project about social relationships at school – and you know the most about it!
 With your knowledge, you will help us to find out how we can take action against prejudice, racism and aggression.

 That is why your participation counts!